Venezuelan U.S. defense attache breaks with Maduro as diplomats leave

-The diplomatic friction was triggered by U.S. recognition of opposition leader Juan Guaido as Venezuela’s interim president.
+The diplomatic friction and defection was triggered by U.S. recognition of opposition leader Juan Guaido as Venezuela’s interim president.
 Washington, Canada and most Latin American nations said Maduro’s second-term election win was fraudulent.

 “Today I speak to the people of Venezuela, and especially to my brothers in the armed forces of the nation, to recognize President Juan Guaido as the only legitimate president,” Colonel Jose Luis Silva said in a video, speaking in an office he said was at the embassy in Washington, decorated with the Venezuelan flag.